COVID-19 impact on supplements and foods

 The CDC states that COVID-19 is thought to spread primarily between people who are in close contact (within about 6 feet) through respiratory droplets produced when an infected person coughs or sneezes.
 These droplets can transmit the virus when they are absorbed through the mouth or nose, or inhaled into the lungs.
 It may be possible that COVID-19 can be transmitted by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.

 Low risk of transmission through food and packaging

 FDA has stated that it is “not aware of any reports at this time of human illnesses that suggest COVID-19 can be transmitted by food or food packaging.”
+FDA recommends everyone "follow the 4 key steps of food safety - clean, separate, cook, and chill."
 CDC states that there is low risk of spreading the virus from products or packaging that are shipped over a period of days or weeks at ambient temperatures.
+However, "if you are concerned about contamination of food or food packaging, wash your hands after handling food packaging, after removing food from the packaging, before you prepare food for eating, and before you eat", according to FDA.
+CDC has provided guidelines on frequent hand washing with soap and water for at least 20 seconds and frequently clean and disinfect surfaces.
 The Food Industry Association (FMI) has additional information on the COVID-19, including information from the CDC that products and packages shipped to the U.S. from China pose a very low risk of spreading the virus as COVID-19 is most likely to be spread via respiratory droplets.